 Off Page SEO

-While on-page SEO represents the most obvious way to build organic traffic, it is only part of your overall Internet marketing strategy.
+While on-page SEO represents the most obvious way to build organic traffic, it is only part of your overall digital marketing strategy.
 Your website’s reputation as measured by search technology comes as much from what happens outside of your domain as what happens on your pages.

 – Social Media

 In today’s SEO world, social media provides a bit piece of the off-page puzzle.
-You should have accounts with Facebook, Twitter, Google+, and any other social media site that fits your company’s brand.
+You should have accounts with Facebook, Instagram, Twitter, SnapChat and any other social media site that fits your company’s brand.